 If you want to increase your distance and want more than just tips and guidelines, listen up.
-This is going to help you increase your driving distance by 15-20 yards in six weeks, but also develop the ideal body for golf which will make a difference in your entire game.
+This is going to not only help you increase your driving distance by 15-20 yards in six weeks, but also develop the ideal body for golf which will make a difference in your entire game.

 Thanks for reading.
 Are you unhappy with your length off the tee?
 Share your experience by leaving a comment below.

 You know, since I recently started working from home full-time I was thinking about getting back into the things I used to do since I got more time and golf was one of them.
 I used to be fairly good at golfing and I loved doing it.
 I’ve had the training and stuff, but it’s been awhile and I’m pretty rusty now.
 This is a good place for me to start again and I see you have great info especially here for hitting the ball further!
 I will keep what you’ve mentioned here in mind for the next time I’m out on the range or the course.

 Hi Jay, thanks for the comment.
 It’s certainly true that golf can take up a lot of your time, but it can feel a lot more manageable if you work in a schedule that you can stick to.

 I’m glad that you found the info useful.
 I also have plenty of other instructional articles (found through the tips and guides dropdown) that you can look through to see if there’s anything that interests you.

 Great article!
 I’ve only played golf a few times before, but now I’m looking to really get into it and I like your explanation of how to hit the golf ball farther.
 I will keep these things in mind for when I’m out on the driving range or the golf course.
 I also like how incorporated abs exercises — I feel like they are so important and even if someone is not looking to play golf they will love the info here because it will help them get more flexible and fitter!